fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 There are several ways of sending the token from the browser to the server.
 We will use the [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header.
 The header also tells which [authentication scheme](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Authentication_schemes) is used.
 This can be necessary if the server offers multiple ways to authenticate.
 Identifying the scheme tells the server how the attached credentials should be interpreted.

-The <i>Bearer</i> scheme is suitable to our needs.
+The <i>Bearer</i> scheme is suitable for our needs.

-In practice, this means that if the token is for example, the string <i>eyJhbGciOiJIUzI1NiIsInR5c2VybmFtZSI6Im1sdXVra2FpIiwiaW</i>, the Authorization header will have the value:
+In practice, this means that if the token is, for example, the string <i>eyJhbGciOiJIUzI1NiIsInR5c2VybmFtZSI6Im1sdXVra2FpIiwiaW</i>, the Authorization header will have the value:

 <pre>
 Bearer eyJhbGciOiJIUzI1NiIsInR5c2VybmFtZSI6Im1sdXVra2FpIiwiaW